sushantkumar08/House-Price-Prediction-/README.md

 ### Web Application Interface

-Below is the screenshot of the user interface of the Bangalore House Price Prediction app, where users can input property details to get estimated prices.
+Below is the screenshot of the user interface of the House Price Prediction of Bangalore app, where users can input property details to get estimated prices.

 ![1st SS](https://github.com/user-attachments/assets/cc92e564-efaf-4f81-8086-ab6ae02d9841)